top of page

 The leader who has more to offer than the room is currently receiving.

 That gap is not a character flaw.
-It is the most underdeveloped leadership capability in most organizations - and almost nobody is treating it as something trainable.
+It is the most underdeveloped capability in most leaders - and almost nobody is treating it as something trainable.

 • You were promoted and nobody taught you the communication side of leadership

-• You lead a team across difference and people are not fully reaching each other
+• You lead across difference - cultural, generational, hierarchical - and people are not fully reaching each other

 • You know your material and cannot always make it land when the stakes are real